rauc/rauc/docs/using.rst

 To indicate that a bundle should be rejected, the script must return with an exit code >= 10.

-If available, rauc will use the last line printed to standard error by the hook executable as the rejection reason message and provide it to the user:
+If available, RAUC will use the last line printed to standard error by the hook executable as the rejection reason message and provide it to the user:

 .. code-block:: sh